travel-requirements-expert

 - Prevents decision fatigue (smart defaults + yes/no)

-- Maximizes MCP value (targeted parallel research)
+- Maximizes research tool value (targeted parallel searches)

 - Ensures safety (weather protocols, capability assessment)